Sam Mewis

-Samantha June Mewis (born October 9, 1992) is an American professional soccer player who plays as a midfielder for Kansas City Current of the National Women's Soccer League (NWSL), as well as the United States national team.
-She played college soccer for the UCLA Bruins.
-Her club career started in 2013 when she signed with Pali Blues of the W-League and she has since won three NWSL Championship titles with Western New York Flash and North Carolina Courage.
+Samantha June Mewis (born October 9, 1992) is an American former professional soccer player who played as a midfielder.
+Mewis is the editor-in-chief and podcast host of The Women's Game from Men in Blazers.

+Raised in Hanson, Massachusetts, Mewis played collegiately for the UCLA Bruins, where she won an NCAA championship in 2013.
+She was the fourth overall pick by the Western New York Flash in the 2015 NWSL College Draft and won her first NWSL Championship with the Flash in 2016.
+After the club moved to become the North Carolina Courage, she won three consecutive NWSL Shields and two consecutive Championships with the team in 2018 and 2019.
+Mewis then joined FA Women's Super League club Manchester City, winning the FA Cup in 2020.
+She played for the Kansas City Current before retiring in 2024 due to a long-term knee injury.

+After playing extensively at the youth level, Mewis debuted for the United States senior national team while in college in 2014.
+She made 86 appearances for the national team, winning the 2019 FIFA Women's World Cup and earning a bronze medal at the 2020 Tokyo Olympics.
+She was named the U.S. Soccer Female Player of the Year in 2020.

 Early life

 Born in Weymouth, Massachusetts, to Robert and Melissa Mewis, Samantha grew up in Hanson, Massachusetts, where she attended Whitman-Hanson Regional High School and played on the soccer team, tallying 77 goals and 34 assists during her time there.
 She grew up with her older sister Kristie, playing soccer for numerous youth teams, including club team, Scorpions SC, as well as the under-17 and under-20 United States national teams.
 Mewis earned Parade All-American honors twice during her high school years and was named the National Soccer Coaches Association of America national player of the year in 2010.
 In 2011, she was named Gatorade Massachusetts Girls Soccer Player of the Year for the second time after receiving the accolade previously for 2009–10.
 The same year, she was named ESPN RISE All-American after scoring 30 goals and serving 8 assists during her senior year.